 4. Spark Arrestor

-Speaking of spark, it wouldn’t be a bad idea to inspect your spark arrestor.
+Speaking of sparks, it wouldn’t be a bad idea to inspect your spark arrestor.
 This is a common problem with an easy fix that a lot of people don’t consider.

 Basically, the spark arrestor is a screen that arrests sparks.
 Or, to put it another way, it prevents sparks produced within the engine from coming out.